* This is the Consumer Version. *

 Overview of Skin Growths

 Cells of the skin and underlying tissue may accumulate and cause growths.
 Growths may be raised or flat and range in color from dark brown or black to flesh-colored to red.
 They may be present at birth or develop later.

 Doctors do not know what causes most noncancerous skin growths.
-Some growths, however, are known to be caused by viruses (for example, warts), systemic (bodywide) disease (for example, xanthelasmas or xanthomas caused by excess fats in the blood), and environmental factors (for example, moles or milia stimulated by sunlight).
+Some growths, however, are known to be caused by viruses (for example, warts), systemic (bodywide) disease (for example, xanthelasmas or xanthomas caused by excess fats in the blood), genetics (for example, seborrheic keratoses), and environmental factors (for example, moles or milia stimulated by sunlight).